Whether you’re up for a 5- or 15-kilometre run, you’ll pass by some of...

 - The biannual Tirgan Festival, which celebrates Iranian culture, or the annual Redpath Waterfront Festival to see historic tall ships sail into the city

-- Live classical music at the Toronto Music Garden, which was designed by renowned cellist Yo-Yo Ma
+- Live classical music at the Toronto Music Garden, which was designed in collaboration with renowned cellist Yo-Yo Ma

 - Grabbing your sneakers and taking a waterfront walk.
 If a carb craving hits, stop at BeaverTails and try one of the popular dough pastries